 A deep and thorough understanding of accounting standards like GAAP and IFRS is also mandatory

 Most open positions for a financial controller role will require anything from 5 to 15 years of related experience in roles like managerial accounting or other senior finance department positions.
 The exact work experience requirement is dependent on the size of the company, the number of employees that the financial controller is expected to oversee, and the specific organisational structure of the company.
 Whatever the case may be, it is a position which requires a deep understanding of how the finance and accounting departments work.

 To get the work experience required for a financial controllership position, most candidates usually spend several years in the finance and accounting departments.
 These individuals must display leadership capabilities and a superior ability to decipher and dissect financial numbers.
 Roles which require more interaction with other departments might offer a better opportunity for eventual promotion to a financial controller position.

 In smaller companies, the work experience requirement might not be as high.
 However, financial controllers would still need to perform all their duties and thus need to have a thorough understanding of accounting principles and financial management.

 Perhaps the most significant skill that financial controllers need to possess is a deep understanding of the world of accounting.
-Financial controllers usually pick up these skills while working on other junior accounting department roles.
-However, at the more senior-level position that financial controllers occupy, the need to have a broader understanding of accounting and the ability to look at it from a holistic perspective.
+Financial controllers usually pick up these skills whilst working in either an accounting firm or within an accounting department.
+However, at the more senior-level position that financial controllers occupy, they need to have a broader understanding of accounting and the ability to look at it from a holistic perspective.

 The accounting skillset at more senior levels differs somewhat from what is required at the entry-level positions.
 Rather than being skilled at organising and manipulating data, financial controllers also have to be adept at understanding the implications of the data and having the ability to effectively communicate those implications to other stakeholders.